NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ## Note on Power
 Who gets to Map, Judge, and Choose?
 The Position dimension (Observer, Party, Internal) addresses your relationship to the conflict and your power to affect outcomes.
 Power asymmetries between parties are real — the framework surfaces them but does not eliminate them.

+## Note on Limitations
+This framework assumes conflicts are primarily epistemic problems — that the obstacle to resolution is seeing clearly.
+But many conflicts persist not because parties can't see, but because they can see, and what they see makes resolution impossible without loss they're unwilling to accept.
+Often this would equal lost of being right or and identity.

 ## Note on Why Trying and Failing Matters
 Even if you are the only one trying, and you failed — this matters.
 One is always more than zero.